EconomyLens.com

 Despite strong threats by US President Donald Trump, Mexico has largely avoided tariffs on its exports to its key northern neighbor. ©AFP

 Mexico City (AFP) – Mexico’s exports climbed 7.6 percent in 2025, despite its auto, steel, and aluminum sectors being swept up in US President Donald Trump’s tariffs blitz, according to figures released Tuesday.
-Over 80 percent of Mexico’s exports, which totalled $664.8 billion, went to the neighboring United States, according to statistics released by national statistics agency INEGI.
+Over 80 percent of Mexico’s exports, which totaled $664.8 billion, went to the neighboring United States, according to statistics released by national statistics agency INEGI.

 Related

-Latin America’s second-biggest economy, which is part of a free trade agreement with the United States and Canada, has so far largely managed to avoid bilateral US tariffs.
-However, its steel and aluminum sectors have been hit by levies on US imports of the metals of up to 50 percent.
-Additionally, its key auto and auto parts sectors face tariffs of 25 percent on goods that do not fall under the USMCA (United States-Mexico-Canada) trade agreement.
+Latin America’s second-biggest economy, which is part of a free-trade agreement with the United States and Canada, has so far largely managed to avoid bilateral US tariffs.
+However, its steel and aluminum have been hit by levies on US imports of metals of up to 50 percent.
+Its key auto and auto parts sectors also face tariffs of 25 percent on goods that do not fall under the USMCA (United States-Mexico-Canada) trade agreement.
+While Mexico’s manufacturing exports grew 9.8 percent last year, its auto exports were down by 4.2 percent.

+The country’s imports also rose last year, but at a slower pace of 4.4 percent compared to exports, resulting in a trade surplus of $771 million.
 Under pressure from Trump, Mexico has hiked tariffs on China, its second-largest trading partner after the United States.
 Trump accuses Chinese producers of using Mexico as a tariffs-free backdoor into the United States.

 Sheinbaum’s decision to implement tariffs of up to 50 percent on some Chinese goods from January 1 was widely seen as a concession to her powerful northern counterpart ahead of a review of the USMCA deal set for the first half of 2026.
 Mexico has also increased levies on imports from other countries with which it does not have a trade deal, including South Korea, India, Indonesia, Russia, Thailand, Turkey, Taiwan, and Brazil.